ISAITB/docs-services/source/processing/index.rst

 Processing services foresee the definition of **processing transactions**, which can be considered as potentially long-running conversations that provide context to individual operations.
 These transactions allow processing services to maintain state relevant to a given session through which they can build upon previous work or implement important performance benefits.
 As an example consider a processing service used to selectively retrieve the contents of a ZIP archive.
-If each interaction with the service was isolated the full ZIP archive would need to be passed to the service with each call and the service implementation would need to extract and read it for every file access.
+If each interaction with the service was isolated, the full ZIP archive would need to be passed to the service with each call and the service implementation would need to extract and read it for every file access.
 By maintaining state with processing transactions the service can be provided with the ZIP archive as part of one operation and then reuse it when looking up individual files.
 The processing service API foresees appropriate lifecycle operations to signal the creation of a new transaction and the finalisation of an existing one (for e.g. clean-up purposes).
 Note that support for transactions is optional and in cases where it is not needed can be fully skipped.

-The above description mentions the concept of processing **operations**.
+The above description mentions the concept of **processing operations**.
 This is the way in which processing services organise their work, by defining a set of supported operations, each with distinct inputs and outputs, that form a cohesive whole.
 You may thus consider a processing service as a utility library of related operations that can be called as part of a specific transaction.
-Continuing the previous example of a ZIP archive processing service, potential operations could be "initialise" to pass the archive to process, "checkExists" to check if a given file exists but not return it, "extract" to lookup and return a file, and "printContents" to return a representation of the archive's contents.
+Continuing the previous example of a ZIP archive processing service, potential operations could be "initialise" to pass the archive to process, "checkExists" to check if a given file exists (but not actually return it), "extract" to lookup and return a file, and "printContents" to return a representation of the archive's contents.
 For an operation to take place a processing transaction must first be established although whether this is actually handled within the service to manage session state is up to you.